BIRTH ANNOUNCEMENT TIPS

 Although it is neither obligatory nor expected, it is courteous for the expectant (or new) parents to invite the host/hostess of their shower to lunch or invite the host/hostess and their guest to dinner to say thank you for hosting the shower.

 Q: Should a thank you card be sent for lent items?

 A: Many times, friends and relatives will lend maternity clothes, baby clothes, and baby equipment to help defer the expenses of a new baby.
 For such favors, no concrete repayment is expected.
-However, it is a polite gesture for the new mother to give a small gift to show her appreciation (such as a nice plant with a thank you card).
+However, it is a polite gesture for the new parent to give a small gift to show their appreciation (such as a nice plant with a thank you card).
 It is always proper to offer lent clothes back unless the person specifically directed you to keep them or pass them on.
 For thank you notes sent after the baby has been born: generally, the newborn's full name (or at least first and middle names) will appear on the front or top of the thank you card or stationery.
 View the collection of baby shower thank you cards and baby stationery.